3 Days In Sayulita Itinerary: A Perfect First Visit

 The center is very picturesque with rainbows of bunting (flags) waving in the breeze and countless narrow streets to explore.

 Where to Eat Dinner?
 Sayulita has a great range of cafes and restaurants that span the spectrum from traditional casual taco joints to authentic Italian and Sushi restaurants.
-And, of course, pizza and burger joints are all over town.
+Pizza and burger joints are all over town.

 La Rustica Pizzeria is popular and also offers takeout if you prefer to have dinner back at your accommodation.